 What are the checked exceptions?

-Answer: Checked exceptions are those which the Java compiler forces you to catch.
-Example: IOException are checked exceptions.
+Answer: Checked exceptions are those that the Java compiler forces you to catch.
+For example, IOExceptions are checked exceptions.

 If my class already extends from some other class, what should I do if I want an instance of my class to be thrown as an exception object?

 Answer: You cannot do anything in this scenario.
-Java does not allow multiple inheritances and does not provide any exception interface too.
+Java does not allow multiple inheritances and does not provide any exception interface, either.

 How does an exception permeate through the code?

 Answer: An unhandled exception moves up the method stack in search of a matching.
-When an exception is thrown from a code that is wrapped in a ‘try’ block followed by one or more ‘catch’ blocks, a search is made for matching catch block.
+When an exception is thrown from code wrapped in a ‘try’ block followed by one or more ‘catch’ blocks, a search is made for a matching catch block.
 If a matching type is found, then that block will be invoked.

 If a matching type is not found, then the exception moves up the method stack and reaches the caller method.
 The same procedure is repeated if the caller method is included in a ‘try-catch’ block.
 This process continues until a ‘catch’ block handling the appropriate type of exception is found.
 If it does not find such a block, then finally, the program terminates.